hikreschool/phoenix-profiles-starter/README.md

 # Notes
-The Student and StudentData data models are already created for you The Second View Controller named as "DetailViewController" along with UIAlertController functionality ready to be used
+1. The Student and StudentData data models are already created for you
+2. The Second View Controller named as "DetailViewController" along with UIAlertController functionality ready to be used
+3. Follow the TODO order strictly and study the code made available for you already

 # App Demo